surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 ### `refresh()`

-Re-renders the visualizer and its content.
+Redraws the visualizer and its content.

 ### `registerToolbarItem()`